TormodLandet/Ocellaris/documentation/user_guide/user_guide.rst

             has no analytical solution, but is a nice way to test the solver in presence of viscous shear and discontinuities.

             Comparison data is included.
-This is from the paper by V. Ghia, K.N.
+This isget_value from the paper by V. Ghia, K.N.
 Ghia and C.T.
 Shin: "High-Re solutions for incompressible flow using the Navier-Stokes equations and a multi-grid method" in J.Comp.Phys., v.48, 1982, pp.387-411.